How to Sew a DIY Robe

 Take Your Measurements

 Decide on how long you want your sleeves to be.
 Measure from your shoulder down your arm, stopping at where you want the sleeves to stop.
+You can make them as short or as long as you like, but a Kimono robe usually has sleeves that end just below the elbow.

 Determine How Much Fabric You Need